 • Domain: trmnl.home

-Now any device on the network that uses AdGuard as its DNS resolver can reach trmnl.home.
-The TRMNL X will use the router’s DNS, which points at AdGuard, so it’ll resolve correctly.
+Any device using AdGuard for DNS can now reach trmnl.home.
+The TRMNL X will pick up the router’s DNS, which points at AdGuard.

 Caddy reverse proxy

-The firmware expects HTTP (it avoids SSL by default to save battery).
-Caddy handles the reverse proxy from port 80 to the FastAPI server on 4567.
+The firmware skips SSL by default to save battery.
+Caddy proxies port 80 to the FastAPI server on 4567.

 Caddyfile: